 However, as luck would have it, t Ben liked the business’s design.
 He asked Oz a simple question: how to scale $10 million to $100 million.
 Oz’s cheeky answer was to just say “by multiplication and, believe it or not, the joke landed the company their first investment of $100,000.

 The next meeting was equally successful and the pair got another funding from Michael Birch.

 Storytelling is everything which is something that Oz Alon was able to master.
 Being able to capture the essence of what you are doing in 15 to 20 slides is the key.
-For a winning deck, take a look at the pitch deck template created by Silicon Valley legend, Peter Thiel (see it here) where the most critical slides are highlighted.
+For a winning deck, take a look at the pitch deck template created by Silicon Valley legend, Peter Thieu (see it here) where the most critical slides are highlighted.